 Most facilities that do their own pipeline markings will want to have an industrial label printer to create and print off the labels that are needed.
 These printers come with software that can be used to design the exact type of label that is needed so that it complies with ANSI and other requirements.
 One of the best things about having a label printer like this on site is that the labels can be customized as needed, and they can be printed off whenever a new one is required.

-Pipe markings are often quite different from other types of labels, so it is important to plan everything out and get it right.
-These markings should include an arrow to indicate which direction the pipe is flowing, and additional information about what is in the pipe.
+Pipe markings are often quite different from other types of labels, so it is important to plan everything out and get it right the first time.
+These markings should include an arrow to indicate which direction the pipe contents are flowing, and additional information about what is in the pipe.
 Reviewing the requirements for pipeline markings is going to be essential for safety and compliance.
-These requirements are discussed later in this article.

-There are a variety of different designs of labels that can be used.
-The specific one that is right for a given situation will depend on things like how much information needs to be conveyed, what is in the pipes, the environment that the pipe is in, and much more.
-The following are some common types of pipe markers that facility owners or safety managers should be aware of so they can use them if appropriate:
+There are a variety of different types of labels that can be used.
+The specific one that is correct for a given situation will depend on things like how much information needs to be conveyed, what is in the pipes, the environment that the pipe is in, etc. The following are some common types of pipe markers that facility owners or safety managers should be aware of so they can use them if appropriate:

 - Arrow Tape - Arrow tape is simply a strong tape that has arrows on it.
 When installed, it will clearly show which direction the pipe flows.
 This is often used along with pipe marking labels or signs.

-- Pipe Markings - Pipe markings, which are the standard pipe labels that contain information about what is in the pipe, among other things, are likely the most common way that a pipe is labeled today.
-They offer important information both for those working with the pipes, and emergency workers who need to be aware of what is in them.
+- Pipe Markings - Pipe marking labels, which are the standard pipe labels that contain information about what is in the pipe, are likely the most common way that a pipe is labeled today.
+They offer important information both for those working with the pipes and emergency workers who need to be aware of what is in them.